komascript/defoldfonts/README.md

 # Unpacking and Installation for Users

-If you are a user, you should wait until all the packages have been added to your preferred TeX distribution.
-Then you can use the package manager of your TeX distribution to install all the packages.
+If you are a user, you should wait until the package has been added to your preferred TeX distribution.
+Then you can use the package manager of your TeX distribution to install the package.

 # How to get the Manuals